anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 | `input/normalized-cve-data/` | local | At-cutover EOL releases (precise → mantic) that have never appeared in either of the above | Frozen; populated by the v3 provider, kept untouched after v3's removal |
 | (fix-date cache) | `input/grype-db-observed-fix-dates.db` | First-observed dates for fixed versions; standard across providers | Refreshed each run |

 USN records inside `osv-all.tar.xz` (`osv/usn/**`) are **not ingested**.
-97% of their fix tuples are already in the CVE records they reference;
-the remaining ~280 source-reachable tuples are preserved automatically by `normalized-cve-data`.
-Adding USN parsing later is a parser change only — no schema or wiring impact.
+The majority of them report fixes that are already present in the CVE-based OSV files, and the previous provider did not include them either.
+This might be an area for future enhancement.

 ## Output: per-ecosystem fragments + legacy passthrough